webrtc-for-the-curious/webrtc-for-the-curious/content/docs/03-connecting.md

 ###  Secure E2E Communication

 Direct Communication is more secure.
-Since users aren't routing your data through your server they don't even need to trust you won't decrypt it.
+Since users aren't routing data through your server they don't even need to trust you won't decrypt it.

 ## How does it work?